JAMES FERGUSON 1815 - 1888

 (other surnames: Murray, Templeton, Simpson, Johnston)

-Little is known of James Ferguson, eldest child of Robert and Mary, until he began work as a Tobacco Manufacturer in Ayr.
+Little is known about the early life of James Ferguson, eldest child of Robert and Mary.
+But he became an influential man in Ayr when he began work as a Tobacco Manufacturer in Ayr.

-He married Elizabeth Murray who was born in Ayr and baptised on 2nd April 1815 , the daughter of Hugh Murray and Jane Templeton.
+He married Elizabeth Murray who was born in Ayr and baptised on 2nd April 1815.
+She was the daughter of Hugh Murray and Jane Templeton.
 Hugh and Jane (also known as Jean) married on 28th July 1809 in Ochiltree, Ayrshire.
 Hugh’s father was James Murray, a farmer, and his mother Jane Simpson.
 Jane Templeton’s father was John and her mother Jean Johnston.

 Read insert for more information about Ochiltree as it was at the

 end of the 1700’s.

 Tobacco manufacturing was a major industry at the time.
 John Staworth reported on Ayr’s tobacco industry and noted that “the importation of tobacco in Ayr can be traced as far back as 1679 .
 In 1739 a brick warehouse was built in the Citadel near the harbour......and in 1750 storehouses were built for another firm in the tobacco trade.
 After mid-century several Ayr merchants appear in the customs records as importers of tobacco.”
 (The History of Ayr, 1989)

 The list includes a James Ferguson but a connection with our

 Fergusons cannot be verified .However what is known that for the next two generations tobacco manufacturing was a family

 What Staworth fails to mention is that although the importation and treatment of tobacco was a major source of employment and income for Ayr, the tobacco was grown in the Americas where rich landowners relied almost entirely on the labour of slaves until 1865.
 See more about the Tobacco Lords below